 Oranges were first introduced to Valencia by the Moors in the 10th century.
 The Moorish sultans brought orange trees to Spain principally as an ornamental decoration for their palaces and mosques, filling their gardens with the aroma of the orange blossom.
 The ‘Patio de los Naranjos’, a spectacular courtyard planted with orange trees, was built for the great mosque at Córdoba.
 The mosques at Seville and Valencia both had their own Court of the Oranges.

 By the start of the 19th century, Valencia businessmen began to see opportunities for sale and export.
 No longer just a means of feeding the city, agriculture suddenly became big business.
 Valencia oranges were soon on sale in markets all over Spain and starting with the south of France, the trade spread to the rest of western Europe throughout the century.

 In 1851, the first fifty boxes of Valencia oranges were sent to Britain to the house of a Mr. Daniel Rogers in Liverpool.
-The industrial revolution in Europe and the burgeoning urban populations increased opportunities for export and technological advances like steam-powered boats and railways meant that oranges could be dispatched and arrive to northern European cities in a matter of days.
-The discovery of the importance of Vitamin C to combat diseases of malnutrition further increased demand and, by the end of the century, Valencian sweet oranges and mandarins became the winter fruit of choice from the south of France to Scandinavia.
+The industrial revolution in Europe and the burgeoning urban populations increased opportunities for export and technological advances, like steam-powered boats and railways, meant that oranges could be dispatched and arrive to northern European cities in a matter of days.
+The discovery of the importance of Vitamin C to combat diseases of malnutrition further increased demand.
+By the end of the century, Valencian sweet oranges and mandarins became the winter fruit of choice from the south of France to Scandinavia.

 All of this had a profound effect on the Valencian economy.
 The orange trade financed huge urban development projects in the city.
 The Ensanche (the area from C/Colón to the Gran Vía) was built to house the newly rich merchant classes, the Plaza del Ayuntamiento with its modern ‘European style’ buildings was developed, the Port was expanded with its new ‘Modernist’ docks and new public markets and railway stations were built.
 When you visit these buildings today, look out for the oranges and orange tree motifs which decorate their facades as a lasting symbol of what was driving the economy at the time.